florintanasa/jmix-cli/README.md

 # Jmix CLI — Relational database application generator for non-programmers
+###### The code is in a beta state, I'm basically learning Python with it (it's my first code in Python) with a lot of help from the AI ​​partner
+---

 This project is primarily intended for **non-programmers** who need practical tools to work with structured data: **researchers at BRGVSV** (Vegetal Genetic Resources Bank "Mihai Cristea" Suceava), **accountants**, **economists**, **educators**, **teachers**, **students**, and any user who needs to build a functional application over a relational database, without writing Java code manually.